What Mattress Size Do I Need?

 Which mattress size is the most popular?

-The queen-size mattress is the most popular choice among North American consumers.
+The queen-size mattress is the most popular choice among consumers in North America.
 It strikes a perfect balance by offering ample space for couples while still fitting comfortably in most bedrooms.
-It is also a great option for single sleepers who appreciate extra room.
+It is also an excellent option for single sleepers who appreciate extra room.

 What should I consider when selecting a mattress size for a guest room?

 When choosing a mattress size for a guest room, consider the typical duration and nature of your guests' stays.
-A full-size mattress is often a good compromise, offering enough space for single adults or cozy couples without taking up too much room.
-If space allows, a Queen-size mattress provides more comfort for longer stays.
+A full-size mattress is often a good compromise, offering sufficient space for single adults or cozy couples without occupying too much room.
+If space allows, a Queen-size mattress provides more comfort for more extended stays.

 Can a full-size mattress comfortably accommodate two adults?